 The courts usually award compensation settlements based on the damages that the individual may have faced.
 These damages can be broken down into three (3) broad categories.

 These damages are the most straightforward for anyone to calculate.
 They refer to the typical damages that may result from a car crash.
 Medical bills and ongoing medical care costs may be included in this calculation.
-If there's a permanent or long-lasting accident injuries, these future costs will come into play.
+If there are permanent or long-lasting accident injuries, these future costs will come into play.
 Costs of rehabilitation also fall into this category.
 Complications such as traumatic brain injury or spinal injury may also be considered for long-term settlement awards.
 Accidents result in hospital stays that may impact the person's ability to earn money.
 Lost wages form part of these damages to accident victims as well.
 Property damage and other extraneous costs associated with the injury are also a vital part of the special damages category.

 General damages don't cover specific costs associated with the case.
 Because of this, they are nearly impossible to calculate.
 Pain and suffering compensation, as well as loss of enjoyment of life, fall into this category of damages.
 Since it's nearly impossible to determine how someone would be if the crash had never happened to them, the calculation of this type of damage is extremely subjective.
 The jury usually decides the general damages awarded.
 If the case doesn't get to trial, these damages are agreed on there between both parties at pretrial.

 Punitive damages are leveraged against a defendant to punish them and to dissuade similar future behavior by others.
 They are usually added on to any other fee structure for compensation for a crash.
-The recklessness of the behavior and the damages resulting from it determines these settlements.
+The recklessness of the behavior and the damages resulting from it determine these settlements.
 Things like reckless driving that may result in wrongful death may fall under this category.
 The damages awarded vary significantly in the amounts paid out based on these factors.
 A judge or a jury levies them.
 No pretrial settlements broach the topic of punitive damages since it would require one party to admit wrongdoing.

 Getting an Experienced Car Accident Attorney